magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 this is the conceited view of the Brahmin.
 ‘Whatever is pleasing to me, I accept.’
 For example, some people are very easy to get along with if you speak pleasingly to them.
 But if you say things they disagree with, then there’s no getting along with them.
-That’s extreme conceit ().
+That’s extreme conceit (*diṭṭhi*).
 They have strong attachment, but they feel that’s a really good standard to live by.

 So the ones who will walk this path are few indeed.
-It’s not different with us who live here; there are very few who have When we contemplate the Dhamma, we feel it’s not right.
+It’s not different with us who live here; there are very few who have right view.
+When we contemplate the Dhamma, we feel it’s not right.
 We don’t agree.
 If we agreed and felt it were right, we would give up and let go of things.
 Sometimes we don’t agree with the teachings.
-We see things differently; we want to change the Dhamma to be different from what it is.
+We see things differently;
+we want to change the Dhamma to be different from what it is.
 We want to correct the Dhamma, and we keep working at that.

 This trip made me think about many things.
 I met some people who practise yoga.
 It was certainly interesting to see the kinds of postures